 Online courses at JWU run for 11 weeks.
 Students access classes via the online learning management program, ulearn.
 Classes start year round in September, December, March, and June.
 Students are required to hold two years of full–time work experience beyond high school, or have earned college credit.
 Applicants must submit a resume with their applications.

-Johnson & Wales University-Providence is regionally accredited by the New England Association of Schools and Colleges.
+Johnson & Wales University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 Choosing an Online Media Communications Degree Program